 Long Term contracts are defined as "contracts entered into for the design, manufacture or construction of a single substantial asset or the provision of a service (or of a combination of assets or services which together constitute a single project) where the time taken substantially to complete the contract is such that the contract activity falls into different accounting periods."
-The council makes a disclosure in the notes to the Core Financial Statements in respect of any capital contracts meeting this definition.
-Long term contracts are accounted for by charging the (Surplus) or Deficit on the Provision of Services with the consideration allocated to the performance obligations of the contract that have been satisfied, based on the goods or services that have been transferred to the service recipient during the financial year.
+The Council makes a disclosure in the notes to the Core Financial Statements in respect of any capital contracts meeting this definition.